electron271/electron271/README.md

 # Hello!👋
 Welcome to my github, nice to see you here!
-I'm a open hardware nerd, used to be a linux and software nerd, I'm taking a interest in eurorack and stuff made by @pichenettes
+I'm a open hardware nerd, code in JS, C/C++,Bash, Python, and more!
+I make synthesizers at the company Formation Electronics!
 Thanks to [@SoupHuman](https://github.com/SoupHuman) for helping with my projects!

 ## 📈 Stats